Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Listens for auction.started events from traders

-• Filters auctions by minimum wager size and chain
+• Filters auctions by minimum position size and chain

 • Prepares collateral by wrapping native USDe to WUSDe and approving